Detroit People Mover: Transit Police and security

 The People Mover is patrolled by its own in-house police agency, the Detroit Transit Police, a division of DTC that operates separately from the Detroit Police Department.
-Since July 2024, its 15 officers have been dedicated exclusively to the People Mover.
+Its 15 officers are dedicated exclusively to the People Mover.

-From 2014 to 2024, the Transit Police also provided police services to DDOT buses and transit centers.
-This contracted arrangement began in March 2014 in response to rising crime on buses, and a shortage of Detroit Police Department officers amid the Detroit bankruptcy.
-The Transit Police also provided police services on the QLINE, beginning with its opening in 2017.
-Police operations on DDOT and the QLINE were transferred to the Detroit Police Department in 2024.
+In addition to the People Mover, the Transit Police previously provided police services to DDOT and the QLINE under contract.
+This arrangement began in March 2014, due to a shortage of Detroit Police Department officers amid the Detroit bankruptcy, and was expanded to include the QLINE when it opened in 2017.
+Police operations on DDOT and the QLINE were assumed by the Detroit Police Department in July 2024.

-Security patrols on the People Mover were primarily conducted by private security guards from May 2022 to July 2024.
-DTC initially hired Detroit-based City Shield Security Services for these operations, before switching to Securitas in April 2023.
+Security patrols on the People Mover were contracted to the private security firm City Shield Security Services from May 2022 until April 2023, and to Securitas from April 2023 until June 2024.

 Collective bargaining

 The People Mover's control center operators, maintenance technicians, and Transit Police officers are represented by Teamsters Local 214; while maintenance supervisors are members of AFSCME Local 2394.